KarimF430/Killer-Whale/BRANDS_AND_MODELS_ANALYSIS.md

 # Brands and Models Analysis Report

 ## Overview
-This document provides a comprehensive analysis of the 36 brands and 3 models currently in the MotorOctane database.
+This document provides a comprehensive analysis of the 36 brands and 3 models currently in the gadizone database.

 ---